 Efudex, or fluorouracil, has been an important part of my life for the last four years.
 Efudex, also known as Efudix, is one of several topical medications used by skin cancer patients.
 This particular cream is a topical chemotherapy applied to the skin in areas where sun damage has occurred.
 This intense cream works to bring damaged cells to the surface and remove them while preventing the further development of abnormal cells.
-While using this cream to treat precancerous spots on my face and chest, I have learned a few of the dos and don’ts that a dermatologist may or may not think to tell patients when beginning treatment with Efudex.
+While using this cream to treat precancerous spots on my face and chest, I have learned a few of the dos and don’ts that dermatologist may or may not think to tell patients when beginning treatment and applying Efudex.

 The following tips are based upon my own treatment and, amazingly enough, vary from one treatment to the next.

 How to apply Efudex

 I apply a small amount of the cream to a tissue and spread a very thin layer across the treatment area and wash my hands immediately afterward.
 Some use gloves, but I find that the tissue helps absorb any excess I may squeeze from the tube.
 It only takes a thin layer to do the work.

 Though listed as a less common side effect, I found this to be quite prevalent with each round of treatment.
 I also discovered that stomach issues are fairly common among other users of this cream.